Carignan: United States

 Outside of California, plantings of the grape can be found in Washington State as well as in Missouri and Texas.

 Other New World regions

 In Mexico, plantings of Carignan are found in the states of Aguascalientes, Sonora, and Zacatecas.
 In Chile, old vines of plantings of Carignan are grown without irrigation in the Maule region which accounted for the majority of the country's 675 ha plantings of the grape in 2008.
 In Argentina there was just 30 ha of the grape while Uruguay had 486 ha planted in 2009.

 In Australia the grape was often confused with the Bonvedro vine, which is similarly prone to diseases, but in recent years Australian winemakers have been able to identify true Carignan.
 Most Australian plantings of Carignan are found in South Australia where the grape is primarily used for blending.
-In South Africa, there were 80 ha of the grape planted in 2012 with the majority found on the shale vineyard soils of the Paardeberg region in Swartland.
+In South Africa, there were 80 ha of the grape planted in 2012 with the majority found on the shale vineyard soils of the Paardeberg, Malmesbury region in Swartland.